TheShahilRaj/DOM-Style-Manipulation/README.md

 This repository provides a simple example of how to dynamically change the styles of a div element using the Document Object Model (DOM) in JavaScript.

 ## Getting Started
-Open the index.html file in a web browser.
+Open the dom.html file in a web browser
 ## Understanding the Code

 ## html code

 <!DOCTYPE html>